piyush-an/llm-app/README.md

 ### Step 5: Launch the User Interface:
 Go to the `examples/ui/` directory (or `examples/pipelines/unstructured/ui` if you are running the unstructured version.) and execute `streamlit run server.py`.
 Then, access the URL displayed in the terminal to engage with the LLM App using a chat interface.

+Or if using docker compose the ui is already accessible on port 8501

 ### Bonus: Build your own Pathway-powered LLM App